 So, Jamie lost her case, and she had to pay Frank’s legal fees.
 But the story has something of a happy ending for her.
 A few years later, President Donald Trump named Jamie, who is a longtime GOP supporter, as ambassador to Monaco and France.
 That is not a half-bad consolation prize.

 Today’s premarital agreements are rather easy to make and rather difficult to break.
-For a consultation with an experienced family law attorney in Chicago, contact the Law Offices of Martin A. Delaney III, Ltd.
+For a consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law.